Want to make your own vertical herb spiral garden? This compact space saving design can be made with just a few basic steps.

 The diameter averages between 1.5 – 2m (5 – 6.5 ft) or 750cm – 1m (2.5 – 3.25 ft) from the centre.

 Tip: If building straight on top of concrete, make sure you drill holes or have adequate drainage.

-STEP 2: Your base – if starting on lawn you will need to stop weeds from growing.
-Cardboard can be used for this purpose to sheet mulch and build the spiral on top.
+If starting on lawn, you will need to stop weeds from growing.
+Cardboard can be used for this purpose to sheet mulch.
+Build the spiral on top.
 No light = no weeds!
-Some people use newspapers or thick phone books instead but I choose to avoid adding anything to my organic garden with inks that may be based on genetically modified soy beans.
+Some people use newspapers or thick phone books instead.
+I choose to avoid adding anything to my organic garden with inks that may be based on genetically modified soy beans.

-Using your edging material of choice, start laying your bricks/rocks on the outer edge and working inwards to create a spiral shape, allowing about 0.5m (1.6 ft) width to plant into or adjust if making a smaller spiral.
+Using your edging material of choice, start laying your bricks/rocks on the outer edge.
+Work inwards to create a spiral shape.
+Allow about 0.5m (1.6 ft) width to plant into or adjust if making a smaller spiral.

 For a more formal look, use mortar or cement between your bricks or stones.